seriouswebby/doc/GPIO.md

 # Overview

-This document will outline a shell script to enable GPIO on a [Raspberry Pi](http://www.raspberrypi.org/) to control your garage door.
+This document will outline a shell script to enable GPIO on a [Raspberry Pi](http://www.raspberrypi.org/).
+Mainly so I dont forget about the settle command.

 ## Output